-The third and final category of off-loading forefoot pads are the pads that are used to target or treat a specific portion of the forefoot.
+The third and final category of off-loading forefoot pads is the pads that are used to target or treat a specific portion of the forefoot.
 By off-loading, we're referring to a pad that is placed adjacent to the area that is being treated.

 The most common example of a specific use off-loading forefoot pad would be a Dancer's Pad.
 The Dancer's Pad can be used to off-load sub 1.
 Flip it over or reverse it and the Dancer's Pad can be used to off-load sub 5.

-Here's an example of several specific use, single use, adhesive backed, off-loading pads including dancer's pads -
+Here's an example of several specific use, single-use, adhesive-backed, off-loading pads including dancer's pads -

 Examples of a reusable specific purpose off-loading pad include -

 It's interesting how often the general purpose and the specific purpose pads can be interchanged, mixed and matched.
-Although a dancer's pad would be the better choice for sesamoiditis, many folks would find relief with the use of a general purpose metatarsal pad.
+Although a dancer's pad would be the better choice for sesamoiditis, many folks would find relief with the use of a general-purpose metatarsal pad.
 So don't think of these guidelines as literal.
 Feel free to mix and match.
-Hopefully these guidelines will get you oriented to the groups of pads we sell, how they can be used and which might be best for your intended use.
+Hopefully, these guidelines will get you oriented to the groups of pads we sell, how they can be used and which might be best for your intended use.

 Jeffrey A. Oster, DPM